hnkansai/hnkansai_talks/README.md

 - [Marketing Your Project Through Youtube Ads](https://youtu.be/hs30WPkRpsY) - by Bemmu Sepponen
 - [Solving Math Problems with Code](https://youtu.be/U6jRQMTjDgE) - by Skye Prietley

+## HN Kansai 54

+- Location: Osaka
+- Date: 1 September 2017
+- The State of JavaScript 2017 - by Michael Rambeau and Sacha Greif
+- Vienna's Tech Scene vs Osaka - by Martin Heidegger

 ## HN Kansai 51

 - Location: Osaka